-Those who escaped to China can easily be reported by Cho gyos (North Koreans living in China) and arrested by either special security agents from North Korea or Chinese police officials.
+North Korea or Chinese police officials.
 If arrested, they are forcibly extradited according to the PRC-DPRK Escaped Criminals Reciprocal Extradition Treaty that was secretly concluded in early 1960.
 According to a copy of Regulations for the Border Area in the Province of Jilin printed by Seoul's Dong-A Ilbo newspaper on December 26, 1996, more than 140 escapees living in China were arrested by Chinese police after these regulations were passed in November 1993 and forcibly extradited in 1994 and 1995.
-On December 16, 1998, the Citizen's Alliance to Help Political Prisoners in North Korea announced that 150 North Korean defectors were arrested by Chinese security officers in Tung-hwa City, Jilin Province, and deported to North Korea.
+On December 16, 1998, the Citizen's Alliance for North Korean Human Rights announced that 150 North Korean defectors were arrested by Chinese security officers in Tung-hwa City, Jilin Province, and deported to North Korea.
 Regarding this report, the Jilin Province security authorities responded on December 16 that they have deported 20 North Koreans, and over a period they have returned to North Korea about 100 people, including the 20 mentioned previously.
 However, the Chinese announcement said, they came to China because they were hungry and not because of political motivations.
 Defectors Kim X-won and Choi X-joo, who came to South Korea in 1997, said their second son, Kim X-chul, went missing while they were hiding in China.
 After they were admitted into South Korea, they requested the International Committee of the Red Cross to confirm the whereabouts of their son, Kim X-chul.
 Subsequently, the Chinese Red Cross informed them that Kim X-chul was handed over to a North Korean security agency along the border at Dandung City in late 1997.